 The new wave of research on Cooperative Game Theory applications in TEP began in the nineteen-nineties and the two-thousands.
-Tsukamoto and Iyoda [41] suggested a Cooperative Game Theory based methodology for allocating transmission fixed costs.
+Tsukamoto and Iyoda [43] suggested a Cooperative Game Theory based methodology for allocating transmission fixed costs.
 The MW-mile method was complemented with the Nucleolus solution concept to avoid conflicting outcomes.
-Javier Contreras dedicated his thesis and the subsequent papers to the coalition formation analysis in TEP [42], [43].
+Javier Contreras dedicated his thesis and the subsequent papers to the coalition formation analysis in TEP [44], [45].
 A decentralized coalition formation scheme based on power systems transmission expansion scenarios was considered.
-The resulting cost allocation was performed using the backward induction and the Bilateral Shapley Value approach.
-In the following work, Contreras and Wu [44] developed a TEP algorithm using the Kernel solution concept.
+The resulting cost allocation was performed using the backward induction and the bilateral Shapley balue approach.
+In the following work, Contreras and Wu [46] developed a TEP algorithm using the Kernel solution concept.
 The decentralized, negotiationoriented coalition formation algorithm allowed identifying the Kernel-stable cost allocation solutions.
 Two years later, several studies on TEP algorithms applied Cooperative Game Theory solution concepts.
-Tan and Lie [45] considered transmission cost allocation among power consumers.
+Tan and Lie [47] considered transmission cost allocation among power consumers.
 The Shapley value was utilized as the allocation rule in a centralized manner.
-Zolezzi and Rudnick [46] formulated decisions on building each line in TEP as separate cooperative games.
+Zolezzi and Rudnick [48]

+formulated decisions on building each line in TEP as separate cooperative games.
 The Shapley value, the Nucleolus, the marginal participation method, and the generalized load-distribution factors method were compared for transmission cost allocation among power consumers.
-The idea of transmission expansion plan segmentation was further developed in [47].
+The idea of transmission expansion plan segmentation was further developed in [49].
 Independent cooperative games for each of the expansion segments were solved through the Kernel concept.
-Stamtsis and Erlich [48] formulated a cooperative game in pool markets where counterflows may cause transmission capacity savings.
+Stamtsis and Erlich [50] formulated a cooperative game in pool markets where counterflows may cause transmission capacity savings.
 The authors argued that the Shapley value is a more preferable solution than the Nucleolus for transmission fixed-cost allocation.
-In [49], Ruiz and Contreras incorporated market participants' influence on TEP decisions into the expansion and cost allocation algorithm.
+In [51], Ruiz and Contreras incorporated market participants' influence on TEP decisions into the expansion and cost allocation algorithm.
 Each consumer and each producer were allocated weights that measure the influence of each firm on the expansion decision.
 In order to realize a transmission expansion, all the parties have to be satisfied enough with the allocation.
 Mathematically, the total weight of the firms that favor the expansion must be larger than a known positive parameter.
-The issues of transmission lines investors incentivization were further discussed in [50].
+The model was further developed in [52] by Contreras et al., who proposed an incentive-based mechanism for decentralized transmission asset investment.